Sony prices XBR-A1E OLED TV higher than LG, starting at $5,000

 Nobody said Sony's OLED TV would be cheap.
 Well, somebody did, but they were wrong.

 There will also be a 77-incher, but pricing and availability were not announced.
-Sony will announce pricing for the A1E series in other countries, including Canada, next month.
+Sony will confirm pricing for the A1E series in other countries, including Canada, next month.
+(For what it's worth, $5,000 converts to about £4,100 or AU$6,600.)

 Those US prices are quite a bit less than what LG, the principal OLED TV proprietor, is charging for most of its 2017 OLED TVs.
 LG Display manufactures essentially all of the world's OLED TV panels, including those used by Sony.
 Panasonic and Philips also sell OLED TVs in Europe.